 - Add all the above together and tip in the soy, lime zest and juice.
 Serve immediately.

 Nutritional Value: A good combination of lean protein and fibre.
 Adding ginger and lemon makes it digestive.
-A good recipe for snack or salad or as a main course with some brown
+A good recipe for a snack or salad or as a main course with some brown

 - Whole wheat flour and Ragi cake: